fullondesigns/code-test-devops/README.md

 qiqpdUSmuLpUFW9ESXp69DhyEK8uUiL8Rxv ravelin@ravelin-code-test
 ```

-4. This particular server seems to have higer CPU utilisation and if effecting performance.
+4. This particular server seems to have higer CPU utilisation and is affecting performance.
 It can't be the application as it is running ok on other servers.
 Please fix.

 5. A developer is working remotely from Tuvalu; however, is unable to gain SSH access.
 Please can you find the problem and fix it for them.